Have you ever heard of Sinterklaas? What about Saint Nicholas? But you definitely know Santa Claus, don’t you?

 The boat is rather big since it’s carrying presents for all children.
 Sinterklaas disembarks from the “steamboat” and parades through the streets (sometimes on his horse), welcomed by children cheering and singing traditional Sinterklaas songs.

-There has been a lot of commotion about the Zwarte Piet in recent years, especially in the Netherlands where people are protesting about the role of the ‘black servant’ and so there are more and more Zwarte Pieten who are not completely black anymore.
+There has been a lot of commotion about Black Pete in recent years, especially in the Netherlands.
+People are protesting about the role of the ‘black servant’ and so there are more and more Zwarte Pieten who are not completely black anymore.

 And this is what happens to the kids who don’t behave…